kbeavers/SCTLD-Feature-Selection-USVI/README.md

 This repository contains an end-to-end workflow for analyzing RNA-seq data from healthy and SCTLD-affected corals (*Montastraea cavernosa*) and their dominant algal symbiont (Genus: *Cladocopium*).

+## Data Availability

+The raw sequencing data from this study is available in the NCBI BioProject database under accession number [PRJNA1062758](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1062758/).

 ### Key Files

 #### Command Line Processing